infiniteflight/infiniteflight-docs/get-help/technical-support/online.md

 **Important:** The higher you have the airplane count set to, the more performance demanding it will be for your device.

-Additionally, if you are using cellular you need to make sure to have “Automatic airplane download on cellular” checked!
+Additionally, if you are using cellular you need to make sure to have the “Automatic airplane download on cellular” box checked!

 ## I'm receiving an error saying that my account is being used on another device?
 This can happen if the connection between your device and our servers times out multiple times in a shorter time period.